FAQ & Background Information

-The Motor Sport Association (MSA), is the governing body for motorsport in the UK and is responsible for authorising and administering motorsport in the UK.
-The MSA arranges third party liability insurance cover for all events, cover being up to £65 million per claim.
+Motorsport UK, is the national governing body for four-wheel motorsport in the UK and is responsible for authorising and administering motorsport in the UK.
+Motorsport UK arranges third party liability insurance cover for all events, cover being up to £67 million for any one accident.

 Chelmsford Motor Club